12. Advanced searching - Django Database queries

 • … who are in Rooms tagged as moonlit

-• and who has the Attribute lycantrophy with a level higher than 2 …
+• and who has the Attribute lycanthropy with a level equal to 2 …

 • … because they should immediately transform to werewolves!